LasithaL/School_District_Analysis/README.md

 7. Summarize the scores by school type.

 ## Methods
+The code used in summarizing the data can be located in the jupyter notebook form within this repository as **_PyCitySchools_Challenge.ipynb_**.

 ### Resources
 Two data sources, software and a repository were used in the analysis efforts of the data.